VictorGoing/item/README.md

 ## Setup

-To run the application download it to an environment like IntelliJ or similar.
+To run the application you need to download it to IntelliJ or similar environment.
-Install the technology you have if you don't have it.
+Install the technologies listed above if you don't have them.
-Make sure the dependencies in the build.gradle file match.
+Make sure your build.gradle file has correct dependencies.
-The application requires an "items" database in MySql.
+The application also requires 'Items' database in MySql.
-Customize your database in the src/../resources/application.properties file.
+Customize your database connection in the file src/../resources/application.properties file.
-If everything agrees, run ItemApplication.
+If everything is configured you can run application.

 ## Endpoints
 ### POST: register